Sowing New Seeds

 - Gathered knowledge and made it available to people through a range of resources

-- Supporting groups within the Midland and beyond to grow exotic crops
+- Supporting groups within the Midland and beyond to grow diverse crops

 - Set up a demonstration garden at Ryton Organic Gardens